nextgis/docs_toolbox/source/tools.rst

 Inputs:

 *  photos.zip - a compressed set with photos.
 A zip file should contain a set of folders, each containing 1 or more images.
 Folder name should be equal to FID of a feature to add photos too.
+Folders with photos should not be subfolders, i.e. compressed file should contain numbered folders.
 See example below for reference.
 *  Web GIS link - address of a destination Web GIS https://sandbox.nextgis.com
 *  Login - administrator or other Web GIS user login.
 User must have writing access
 *  Password - Password for the user above